-During the preceding school year, the district's School Health Advisory Council (SHAC) held 4 required meetings.
-Additional information regarding the district's SHAC is available from the superintendent's office.
+During the preceding school year, the district's School Health Advisory Council (SHAC) held 4 meetings.
+Additional information regarding the district's SHAC is available from the district curriculum corrdinator.

 Notification of upcoming SHAC meetings will be posted at each campus administrative office at least 72 hours before the meeting.
 Notification of upcoming SHAC meetings, meeting minutes, and a recording of each meeting will be posted on the district website at www.efisd.net.